 Future By Design is a series of webcast discussions featuring experts sharing their thoughts on a variety of topics.
 A virtual event, RGD hosts local screening venues in cities across Canada where members of the community gather to watch virtual presentations, participate in Q&A and conduct group discussions.
 Click here for recaps of past Future By Design events.

-For this event, there will be three 10 minute presentations on the future of design each followed by 10 minutes Q&A with the presenter then 20 minutes local discussion.
+For this event, there were three 10 minute presentations on the future of design each followed by 10 minutes Q&A with the presenter then 20 minutes local discussion.

 Personalization - The Future of Design in Retail